Squarespace Fluid Engine Not Working

 Grid Not Visible in Editor

 The grid lines appear when you click into a section to edit it.
 If the grid does not appear, try clicking directly on the section background (not on a block).
 If the grid still does not show, refresh the editor.
-Some browser extensions (particularly ad blockers) can interfere with the editor's visual elements.
+Some browser extensions (particularly ad blockers) can interfere with the editor visual elements.

 Layout Issues After Publishing